What Is the Difference Between a Lien and a Levy?

 You can avoid both liens and levies by paying your tax bill in full.
 If possible, you may want to consider taking out a loan, using a credit card, or borrowing from a family member.
 You can avoid a tax levy if you can prove that you are insolvent, but in that case, you probably don't have much that the IRS can levy anyway.
 In this case, the lien will continue to exist until it expires or you pay the tax.

 Alternatively, the IRS may withdraw the federal tax lien if you set up a payment plan.
 You generally need to set up automatic payments (direct debits) to qualify.
-Typically, your tax liability must be less than $25,000, and you must be able to pay off the balance in five years or by the collection statute expiration date
+Typically, your tax liability must be less than $25,000, and you must be able to pay off the balance in five years or by the collection statute expiration date.
+You can read our full guide on releasing IRS tax liens, which covers various aspects of resolving tax liens.

 In some cases, the IRS may agree to subordinate a lien so that you can take out a loan against your assets to pay off the tax debt.
 Here's an example, imagine that you have equity in your home.
 You want to take out a home equity loan, but the bank won't do so when there is a federal tax lien against you.